caio-bernardo/currencyconv-cli/README.md

 poetry install
 ```

-To run the project use `poetry run python currenapp/main.py` or start the poetry shell to skip this commands.
+To run the project use `poetry run python currenapp/main.py` or start the poetry shell to skip these commands.

 ```zsh
 poetry shell